kaml89/store-api/README.md

 # store-api

-Simple REST API written in NodeJS, Express and MongoDB.
+Simple REST API created in NodeJS, Express and MongoDB.